jinn35/QuadProject/Spikes/Square_Root/README-Test.txt

-Spike-Test:
+Spike-Test: Square Root

-Description:
+Description: This spike tests the square root function.

-How to run: Type make in the console in the specified directory.
-Then, ./spike to run.
+How to run: Type make in the console in the specified directory to compile, then ./spike to run the spike.